Bookbinding

 Document Type: Portfolio intended to preserve drawings

-Date: 18th century (boards and covering)
+Date: 18th century (boards and cover)

 Binding Type: Full tree-calf leather